 No preapproval is needed by your insurance for emergency transport as long as the medical needs are immediate and necessary.

 MFD assesses fees for the delivery of pre-hospital medical and ambulance transport services in accordance with regional pricing.
 Some commercial insurances process our claims as "out of network" or "non-contracted."
 However, as a provider of emergency 911 services, our claims should not be processed as "out of network" or "non-contracted."
-Consequently, we do not accept a lower level of reimbursement based on these notations and are able to balance bill the patient for the unpaid portion of our bill.
+Consequently, we do not accept a lower level of reimbursement based on these notations and are able to balance bill the patient for the unpaid portion of our bill since we are not being included in the federal no surprises act since ground ambulances are carved out.
+In other words, publicly funded providers are excluded from Colorado 's balance billing protections.
 We recommend that you contact your insurance company to reprocess your claim if they process it with the notation above.
 Insurance companies (health and/or auto) generally cover the cost of ambulance transports, but they rely on medical necessity when determining reimbursement.
 911 transports are considered medically necessary when health is in serious danger or trauma occurs.

 Medicare Part B covers emergency ambulance transport but will not cover the cost of emergency transport unless medically necessary.
 In other words, if the patient can be transported safely by other means, such as a car, then reimbursement cannot be paid per federal law.